 g.
 White Hellebore, in large doses, causes violent purging that leads to severe dehydration-symptoms similar to cholera.
 Veratrum Album, a homeopathic medicine prepared from White Hellebore is effective against cholera

 h.
-Belladonna, a homeopathic medicine, is used o treat scarlet fever, since the symptoms of belladonna poisoning closely resemble those of scarlet fever
+Belladonna, a homeopathic medicine, is used to treat scarlet fever (bacterial disease), since the symptoms of belladonna poisoning closely resemble those of scarlet fever

 i.
 Human body can tolerate about 7 grams of salt per day, but if we triple it and give 21 grams per day, we will have a very sick person within a fortnight with a host of symptoms peculiar to the substance given in high enough doses.
 A medicine prepared from common salt called Natrum Mur can cure host of diseases ranging from hypertension to depression.